MichaelChirico/MichaelChirico.github.io/index.md

 * [Competitiveness of Major Sports Leagues](http://imgur.com/dy8ym3Y): Using the Gini coefficient on win percentages within a season (recorded from a web scraping exercise) to quantify the evolution over time of the competitiveness of each of the four major sports leagues in the USA -- NFL, MLB, NBA, and NHL.
 Code [here](https://github.com/MichaelChirico/assorted_code/blob/master/sports_gini.R).

+* [Citation Signature Plot of Economics Journals](http://imgur.com/uHTa4sG): As suggested by [Frank Diebold](http://fxdiebold.blogspot.com/2016/09/inane-journal-impact-factors.html), an alternative to the standard journal impact factor is to compare the rank-order statistics of the most cited articles in that each journal; by this metric, too, the usual suspects emerge as most reputable.
+Code for scraping and plot [here](https://github.com/MichaelChirico/assorted_code/blob/master/econ_journal_csp.R).

 _you can check out the rest of my analysis portfolio at my [GitHub Page](https://github.com/MichaelChirico)_